Frequently Asked Questions

 1. Are there park rangers stationed at the battlefield?

-No, the battlefield is not staffed, but the rangers at the nearby Natchez Trace Parkway Visitor Center can help with questions concerning the site.
+No, the battlefield is not staffed.
+The nearest park rangers are at the nearby Natchez Trace Parkway Visitor Center and can help with any questions concerning the site.

-In most research, book titles, and even in the name of the interpretive center in nearby Baldwyn, Mississippi, the name is spelled with an apostrophe, "Brice's Cross Roads."
+In most research and book titles, the name is spelled, "Brice's Cross Roads."
 But when the national battlefield site was legislated by Congress in 1929, the apostrophe was left off.
 The National Park Service is bound to use the legislated name, without the apostrophe.
 The legislation also shows Cross Roads as two words, but is sometimes seen as one outside the National Park Service.
 Both are correct.

 Park footer